 This would be even more miserable if you'd spent your childhood somewhere like Florida and were then forced to move somewhere like Buffalo with cold winters and obvious season shifts.
-This happens all the time though, places like the Buffalo zoo contain animals to study.
+This happens all the time though, places like the Buffalo zoo contain animals such as Asian elephants and Siberian tigers.
+These animals are indigenous to parts of the world that are notably warm and humid, not at all like Buffalo, especially in the winter.
+In the same sense Rochester does not get cold enough to be home to polar bears.